-The aim of LongSpine was to make information about government functions and structure more available and better the better integration of other sources of information on topics such as staffing, budgets and reporting.
+The aim of LongSpine was to make information about government structure and functions more available to better the integration of other sources of information on topics such as staffing, budgets and reporting.
 A key part of the aim was to allow changes in structure and function to be tracked over time.

-The project did not seeking to replace any classification used in the Australian Government or dataset or government structural units, rather it sought to create technically interoperable representation of, and linkages between, existing classification systems and other datasets, building them into a spine, that is an interoperable reference set of datasets.
+The project did not seeking to replace any structural unit representation or classification system used by the Australian Government but rather it sought to create technically interoperable representation of, and linkages between, existing systems, building them into a spine, that is a set of interoperable reference data objects.

 While the project aimed to demonstrate improved capabilities by implementing a spine of interoperable components, the individual component datasets and vocabularies (see the Models & Data pages) may be used independently of the spine and for a range of other purposes.
 Since the components are represented using Semantic Web data structures which are improvements on the originals in terms of their syntax and definitions for interoperability, it is hoped these versions will be maximally useful individually as a result of this work.

 There are several small projects in the 2019/2020 Financial Year which are extending on this work.
 Also, it is possible a LongSpine 2 may be initiated within Financial Years 2019/2020 or 2020/2021.